Determining Therapeutic Needs for a Patient

 Types of Therapeutic Modalities

 After an initial assessment, the therapist or treatment team determines the best methods of therapy to use with a new patient.
 Therapists often specialize in a specific treatment modality and that will often greatly influence the type of therapy chosen for a patient.
-In addiction treatment programs, various therapists with differing specialties are often on staff, allowing clients to work with the therapist who is best suited for their particular situation.
+In many rehabilitation settings, people with different therapeutic backgrounds may make up the treatment team, allowing clients to work with the therapist who is best suited for their particular situation.

 Oftentimes, clients receive a variety of therapy approaches as part of the greater treatment plan.
 The treatment approach should be assessed on a regular basis, and changes should be made according to the client’s response to treatment and progress in recovery.